yokomotod/bqemulatormanager/README.md

 ### automatically detect schema
 When called `Manager.load`, `SchemaManager` search correspond table schema from `schema_path` (default is `bqem_master_schema.yaml`).

-If schema definition canot be found, `SchemaManager` request it from BigQuery in production environmant and update master schema file.
+If schema definition cannot be found, `SchemaManager` request it from BigQuery in production environment and update master schema file.